magomimmo/modern-cljs/doc/second-edition/tutorial-16.md

 ...
 ```

-Note that if you do not specify one or more test namespaces, they both
+As we already said, if you do not specify one or more test namespaces,
-run tests in all namespaces of the project (`test-cljs` even gets the
+their behavior is different and is something we have to live with
-namepaspace from the immutable classpath, i.e., the project
+until `test` will be eventually updated to align itself to `test-cljs`
-dependencies).
+task.

 Even if their behviour is not exactely the same, they both `conj` the
 optional namespace onto the set of namespace symbols to run tests in.